tongue/pano-probe/CLIP_FEATURES.md

 ## Overview

 PanoProbe uses OpenAI's CLIP (Contrastive Language-Image Pre-training) model to analyze Street View panoramas.
-CLIP compares the image against **28 GeoGuessr-specific text prompts** to understand what's in the scene and predict difficulty.
+CLIP compares the image against **76 expert-level GeoGuessr prompts** to understand what's in the scene and predict difficulty.

-This comprehensive set of prompts captures features that experienced GeoGuessr players look for when identifying locations!
+This comprehensive set of prompts captures ALL features that experienced GeoGuessr players look for when identifying locations!

+**Recent Update**: Expanded from 28 → 76 prompts (+171%) for expert-level analysis! 🚀

+See [`COMPREHENSIVE_PROMPTS.md`](./COMPREHENSIVE_PROMPTS.md) for the complete detailed breakdown.

 ---

-## The 28 CLIP Prompts
+## The 76 CLIP Prompts (Summary)

 ### 🏆 Very Strong Clues (Almost Instant Identification)